-- Demonstrate how knowledge of consumer behavior can be applied to marketing. - Identify and explain factors which influence consumer behavior. - Relate internal dynamics such as personality, perception, learning motivation and attitude to the choices consumers make. - Use appropriate research approaches including sampling, data collection and questionnaire design for specific marketing situations. - In a team, work effectively to prepare a research report on consumer behavior issues within a specific context.
+- 1. Demonstrate how knowledge of consumer behavior can be applied to marketing. - 2.
+Identify and explain factors which influence consumer behavior. - 3.
+Relate internal dynamics such as personality, perception, learning motivation and attitude to the choices consumers make. - 4.
+Use appropriate research approaches including sampling, data collection and questionnaire design for specific marketing situations. - 5.
+In a team, work effectively to prepare a research report on consumer behavior issues within a specific context. - 6.
+Gain knowledge on consumer decision making process

-- Prepare and Present the Consumer feedback form model for any consumer durable products - 2.
+- 1. Prepare and Present the Consumer feedback form model for any consumer durable products - 2.
 Prepare and Present the Consumer feedback form model for any consumer FMCG products - 3.
 Give a Presentation of the Selection of distribution channel for FMCG Product - 4.
 Prepare and Present the Development of Market Segmentation for any Automobile products - 5.
 Present in which media of Advertisement will you select for Cosmetic products - 6.
 How to develop Motivation model for your company relationship executive - 7.
-Prepare a model for Perceived Product quality

-- 8. Give a Presentation on the following

-- i.
-Individual Perception

-- ii.
-Consumer Research Process

-- 7. Design a presentation on Market Segmentation

-- 8. Discuss in Group -The Consumer awareness level in Indial.
+Prepare a model for Perceived Product quality - 8.
+Give a Presentation on the following - i.
+Individual Perception - ii.
+Consumer Research Process - 7.
+Design a presentation on Market Segmentation - 8.
+Discuss in Group - The Consumer awareness level in India.

+Karpagam Academy of Higher Education (Deemed to be University), Coimbatore - 641 021

-- 1.Blackwell, Miniard, Engel, Consumer Behavior, Cengage Learning, New Delhi, 2012. - 2.Del I. Hawkins, Roger J. Best, Kenneth A. Coney and Amit Mookerjee, ConsumerBehavior, Building Marketing Strategy, 9/e, Tata McGraw Hill, New Delhi, 2007 - 3.Jay D. Lindquist and M. Joseph Sirgy, Shopper, Buyer and Consumer Behavior, Biztantra, New Delhi, 2007. - 4.Leon G. Schiffman, Kanuk Leslie Lazar, Consumer Behavior, PHI Learning, New Delhi, 2008. - 5.
-Michael R. Soloman, Consumer Behavior, PHI Learning, New Delhi, 2009. - 6.Ramanuj Majumdar, Consumer Behavior, PHI Learning, New Delhi, 2010.
+1.Blackwell, Miniard, Engel, Consumer Behavior, Cengage Learning, New Delhi, 2012.

+2.Del I. Hawkins, Roger J. Best, Kenneth A. Coney and Amit Mookerjee, ConsumerBehavior, Building Marketing Strategy, 9/e, Tata McGraw Hill, New Delhi, 2007

+3.Jay D. Lindquist and M. Joseph Sirgy, Shopper, Buyer and Consumer Behavior, Biztantra, New Delhi, 2007.

+4. Leon G. Schiffman, Kanuk Leslie Lazar, Consumer Behavior, PHI Learning, New Delhi, 2008.

+5. Michael R. Soloman, Consumer Behavior, PHI Learning, New Delhi, 2009.

+6.Ramanuj Majumdar, Consumer Behavior, PHI Learning, New Delhi, 2010.

+, ,

-Semest er - VI
+BANKING AND INSURANCE Semester - VI

-20CCU601 A 6 H - 5 C
+21CCU601 A 6H - 6C

-Instruction Hours / week: L: 6 T: 0 P:0 Marks: Internal: 40 External: 60 Total: : 100
+Instruction Hours / week: L:6 T:0 P:0 Marks: Internal: 40 External: 60 Total: 100

-End Semester nester Exam: 3 Hours
+End Semester Exam: 3 Hours

-- 1) To impart knowledge about the basic principles of the banking and insurance. - 2) To acquaint students with the fundamentals of banking. - 3) To give through knowledge of banking operations. - 4) To enlighten the students regarding the new concepts introduced in banking system. - 5) To develop the capability of students for knowing banking and insurance concepts
+- 1. To impart knowledge about the basic principles of the banking and insurance. - 2.
+To acquaint students with the fundamentals of banking. - 3.
+To give through knowledge of banking operations. - 4.
+To enlighten the students regarding the new concepts introduced in banking system. - 5.
+To develop the capability of students for knowing banking and insurance concepts - 6.
+To learn the protection of the interests of consumers of insurance products and insurers.